On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Introduction

 While upper bounds on generalization error are classical results in statistical learning theory, only a relatively small number of papers are devoted to this problem for transfer learning algorithms.
-To mention a few, \citet{ben-david_theory_2010} give VC dimension-style bounds for classification problems. \citet{blitzer_learning_2008} study similar problems and obtained upper bounds in terms of Rademacher compelxity. \citet{dai_boosting_2007} and \citet{zhang_bridging_2019} develop specific error bounds for particular transfer learning algorithms and loss functions. \citet{long_adaptation_2013} develop a more general framework for transfer learning and the error is bounded with the distribution difference and adaptability of the hypothesis output.
+To mention a few, \citet{ben-david_theory_2010} defined the generalization error for transfer learning problems and gave its VC dimension-style bounds for classification problems with the proposed $\mathcal{H}$-divergence. \citet{blitzer_learning_2008} studied transfer learning problems with a similar setup and obtained upper bounds in terms of Rademacher complexity. \citet{long_adaptation_2013} developed a more general framework for transfer learning and the error is bounded by the distribution difference and adaptability of the hypothesis output. \citet{dai_boosting_2007} and \citet{eaton2011selective} proposed two boosting-based transfer learning algorithms that emphasize the significance of source instances in transfer boosting, and it can be shown that the error bounds are increasingly smaller with iterations increasing. \citet{zhang_bridging_2019} proposed an extension of theories in \cite{ben-david_theory_2010} to multiclass classification in transfer learning with a novel domain divergence called margin disparity discrepancy.
 Compared with traditional learning problems, the generalization error of transfer learning additionally takes the distribution divergence between the source and target into account and how to evaluate this "domain shift" is non-trivial.
+Traditional bounds used in transfer learning theory, such as VC dimension or Rademacher complexity, typically do not take the learning algorithm into account.
+They primarily focus on characterizing the complexity of the whole hypothesis class or making assumptions about the algorithms and loss functions.
+Consequently, the results often provide an overly pessimistic view of the learning problem, especially when the data or the algorithm has some underlying structure that could be exploited to simplify the learning task.
+On the other hand, some of the works focus specifically on certain transfer learning algorithms and loss functions \cite{ben-david_theory_2010,dai_boosting_2007}, and the resulting bounds on the generalization error are not universally applicable.
+Moreover, most bounds mentioned above are only concerned with the hypothesis or the algorithm solely, which fails to account for the complex interplay between data distribution, model hypothesis, and learning algorithm in determining the generalization error.